 Police Department Tours

-Tours of the Naperville Police Department are conducted by appointment at 3 and 4:15 p.m. every Thursday.
+Tours of the Naperville Police Department are conducted by appointment at 4:15 p.m. on Tuesdays and Thursdays.

 The tour lasts approximately one hour, and advance registration is required.
 Facility tours are educational and structured to help residents better understand the workings of a police department.
 The Naperville Police Department is a 24-hour workplace, and therefore tours are limited to school-age children and above.